jillvillany/python-dev-setup/README.md

 1. Create an ssh key pair
     - ```ssh-keygen```
-    - Press enter to get through the prompts/ accept defaults
+    - NOTE: In order to make the setup flexible to multiple different user accounts on the same machine (helpful when working on a project team's remote desktop) add your git profile to the end of the id_rsa file name
+        - For example: `Users/jillvillany/.ssh/id_rsa_jillvillany`
     - <img src="img/ssh-keygen.png" width=500>
-2. Navigate to where the ssh key pair was created (NOTE: you may need to make hidden folders visible if on a Mac)
+2. Navigate to where the ssh key pair was created
+    - Mac: use shortcut `shift + cmd + .` to view hidden directories/files
+    - Linux WinSCP: Options > Preferences > Panels > Show hidden files
+3. Create the config file
+    `touch config`
+    - If using Github, add the below to your config file:
+        ```
+        Host github-{git username}
+         HostName github.com
+         IdentityFile ~/.ssh/id_rsa_{git username}
+         IdentitiesOnly yes
+        ```
+    - If Bitbucket:
+        ```
+        Host bitbucket.org-{git username}
+         HostName bitbucket.org
+         User git
+         IdentityFile ~/.ssh/id_rsa_{git username}
+         IdentitiesOnly yes
+        ```
+    - NOTE: If you have other users to add, create similar entries below in the file
-3. Open the `id_rsa.pub` file with a text editor and copy the contents
+4. Open the `id_rsa_{git username}.pub` file with a text editor and copy the contents
-4. In Github, navigate to Settings > SSH and GPG keys
+5. In Github, navigate to Settings > SSH and GPG keys
      - <img src="img/git-settings.png" width=500>
-5. Click New SSH key and add the contents of your `id_rsa.pub` file in the key field
+6. Click New SSH key and add the contents of your `id_rsa_{git username}.pub` file in the key field
+7. (MAC ONLY) Add SSH key to agent:
+    ```
+    ssh-add ~/.ssh/id_rsa_{git username}
+    ```
+8. Test your SSH connection to github
+    ```
+    ssh -T git@github.com
+    ssh -T git@github-superman
+    ```

-#### Confirm SSH connection
+#### Clone Repo with SSH Auth

 - On a new repo:
     - select SSH when you clone the code and copy the URL
         - <img src="img/ssh-clone.png" width=500>
     - In terminal ```git clone {SSH URL}```
+        - For example: `git clone git@github.com:jillvillany/python-dev-setup.git`
         - <img src="img/ssh-clone-success.png" width=500>
+- IMPORTANT: If multiple users are working in the directory, be sure to set the git config user.email before pushing so that commits belong to the user that made the change
+    ```
+    git config user.email "{your email}"
+    ```

+#### Update Repo Auth to SSH

 - On an existing git repo (i.e. if had cloned this repo using username and password auth)
     - Set the remote URL to the URL used with ssh